TirupathiRaoLukalapu/TirupathiRaoLukalapu/README.md

 ---

-📍 Always open to opportunities that challenge me and grow my skills in modern data engineering!
+💬 Let’s connect if you're hiring for a data-driven team — I'm eager to contribute, grow, and innovate in the evolving field of data engineering!